CIS192/website/src/pages/basics/index.md

 which "writes" `print("hello world")` to `lecture1.py`.
 Now, if we run `cat lecture1.py`, we should be able to **view contents** of the file.

-Last but not lease, we can run `python3 lecture1.py` to see our canonical message displayed to us.
+Last but not least, we can run `python3 lecture1.py` to see our canonical message displayed to us.
 These are all very handy Unix commands, which make you a better/faster programmer.
 However, since it's only the first lecture, feel free to use a text editor such as [Sublime Text](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/) (recommended) to write all your homework in, running `python3` to execute the file as before.

 ## Python Syntax
 Notice in our current `lecture1.py`: